cvut/qtrvsim/README.md

 Optimal is use of plain mips-elf GCC toolchain.

-For more reffer to the [supported executable formats](docs/exec-formats-and-tools.md) documentation in the ['docs'](docs) projects subdirectory.
+For more refer to the [supported executable formats](docs/exec-formats-and-tools.md) documentation in the ['docs'](docs) projects subdirectory.

 Tests